Jicama: 7 Health and Nutrition Benefits of This Root Vegetable

 Might Control Blood Glucose

 Consuming jicama as part of a healthy diet may help control and manage insulin resistance, a major contributor to obesity.
 Recent studies support this notion.
 In 2016, research on mice suggested that jicama consumption could enhance insulin sensitivity and reduce blood sugar levels.
-Furthermore, a study conducted in 2022 found that inulin, a component of jicama, led to changes in gut metabolites and a reduction in visceral adipose tissue, ultimately improving glucose tolerance.
-These findings highlight the potential of jicama as a valuable addition to diets aimed at addressing insulin resistance and blood sugar control.
-[28] [29]
+Furthermore, another animal study conducted in 2022 found that inulin, a component of jicama, led to changes in gut metabolites and a reduction in visceral adipose tissue, ultimately improving glucose tolerance.
+[24] [25]

 Might Strengthen Bones